 I feel like I want to book a vacation immediately!

 Conservationists have long-debated and experimented with the best methods to protect sharks.
 One tactic we have learnt, is to protect specific areas which are of critical importance to the sharks: areas where they feed or breed.
 Nursery habitats are certainly crucial because they are vital to ensure "recruitment" to the adult population.
 If more young sharks survive to maturity, then we will have more sharks breeding, and hopefully, depleted shark populations will start to recover (or at least stabilise).
 The fortuitous location of the La Salina shark nursery, means that these sharks are enjoying a relatively undamaged habitat, with minimal human interference.
-Now that scientists know of the importance of this particular area, they will be able to continue to protect this critical habitat, and contribute towards the international effort to conserve sharks (Ruiz-Abierno et al, 2020).
+This means they are able to grow quickly to maturity, when they are less vulnarable and can start breeding.
+Now that scientists know of the importance of this particular area, they will be able to continue to protect this critical habitat, and contribute towards the international effort to conserve these Vulnerable sharks (Ruiz-Abierno et al, 2020).

 Ruiz-Abierno A, Márquez-Farías JF, Hueter RE, Macías-Romero L, Barros-García JM, García-Córdova L, Hurtado A & Miller V (2020).
 Distribution and length composition of lemon sharks (Negaprion brevirostris) in a nursery ground in southern Cuba.
 Environmental Biology of Fishes,103, 1583–1594.
 Access online.